Executive Summary

 We ran a replication of Study 3 from: Kroeper, K. M., Williams, H. E., & Murphy, M. C. (2022).
 Counterfeit diversity: How strategically misrepresenting gender diversity dampens organizations’ perceived sincerity and elevates women’s identity threat concerns.
 Journal of Personality and Social Psychology, 122(3), 399-426. https://doi.org/10.1037/pspi0000348

 How to cite this replication report: Transparent Replications by Clearer Thinking.
 (2022).
-Report #2: Replication of “Counterfeit Diversity: How Strategically Misrepresenting Gender Diversity Dampens Organizations’ Perceived Sincerity and Elevates Women’s Identity Threat Concerns” (JPSP | Kroeper, Williams & Murphy 2022).
+Report #2: Replication of a study from “Counterfeit Diversity: How Strategically Misrepresenting Gender Diversity Dampens Organizations’ Perceived Sincerity and Elevates Women’s Identity Threat Concerns” (JPSP | Kroeper, Williams & Murphy 2022).

 https://replications.clearerthinking.org/replication-2022jpsp122-3